cross

 Thus, visualising tasks of each Sprint across columns can provide the Scrum Teams with an in-depth insight into the amount of work completed, what tasks are pending on their plate, and what still needs to be achieved.

-This way, a Project can work more efficiently, visualising each task correctly and tidily.
+This way, a project can run more efficiently, visualising each task correctly and tidily.
 It can also help teams get organised and clarify priority tasks.

-Although a basic Sprint Board consists of three sections, many Scrum Boards also have some other vital components that help Scrum Teams get clarity about their tasks.
-However including or neglecting these components will depend upon your project’s complexity.
-It also depends on how efficiently the Scrum Teams can understand the project and tasks assigned to them.
+Although a basic Sprint Board consists of three sections, many Scrum Boards also have some other vital components that help Scrum Teams clarify their tasks.
+Whether to include or neglect these components will depend on your project’s complexity and how efficiently the Scrum Teams can understand the project and tasks assigned to them.

 Note that including these components for the task, categorisation can provide a clear picture of the project's status, irrespective of its complexity.
 Here are the components used in a Scrum Task Board for task categorisation and management: